davidjwatts/portuguese_fires/README.md

 ### Deliverables

-The final deliverables will consist of a slide deck, iPython notebook, and final paper writing up the details of the investigation and its conclusions.
+The final deliverables will consist of a [slide deck](https://github.com/davidjwatts/portuguese_fires/blob/master/Presentation.pptx), iPython notebooks, and [final report](https://github.com/davidjwatts/portuguese_fires/blob/master/Final_Report.md) writing up the details of the investigation and its conclusions.

 ## Data Wrangling